 9And as they were coming down from the mountain, he ordered them not to tell anyone what they had seen until the Son of Man had risen from among the dead.

 10And they kept the matter to themselves, discussing what it meant “to rise from among the dead.”

 11And they asked him, saying, “Why do the experts in the law say that Elijah must come first?”

-12And he said to them, “Elijah does come first to restore all things.
-And yet how is it that it is written of the Son of Man, that he should suffer many things and be treated with contempt?
+12And he said to them, “Indeed, Elijah does come first to restore all things.
+And yet, why is it written about the Son of Man that he must suffer many things and be treated with contempt?

 16And he asked them, “What are you disputing with them about?”

-24Immediately the father of the child cried out, and said, “I believe.
-Help my unbelief.”
+24Immediately the father of the child cried out and said, “I believe!
+Help my unbelief!”

-32But they did not understand the saying, and were afraid to ask him.
+32But they did not understand the saying and were afraid to ask him.

 33And they came to Capernaum.
 And when he was in the house he asked them, “What were you arguing about on the road?”

 34But they remained silent because on the road they had argued with one another about who was the greatest.